-Ten incredibleUK places that feel like you’re abroadwithout a car
+Ten incredibleUK places that feel like you’re abroadExplore a variety of stunning spots without a car

-Flying feels more and more like a dodgy idea - what with the climate and coronavirus crises.
-So, when we are allowed to travel for fun again, where can we go in the UK to get the sense of wonder that comes from the best trips abroad?
-Here are ten suggestions you can reach without a car and some alternatives that might be more local.
+Flying is a hassle and it's bad for the climate.
+So, where can you go in the UK to get the sense of wonder that comes from the best trips abroad?
+Here are ten suggestions you can reach without a car.
+Plus, we've listed some alternatives that might be more local.

 -